Sea cucumbers are echinoderms with elongated, spiny-skinned bodies. They live at the bottom of the lower Chesapeake Bay’s deep, salty waters.

-Burrow into the sand or mud at the bottom of deep waters, leaving only their head or rear openings exposed
+Burrows into the sand or mud at the bottom of deep waters, leaving only its head or rear opening exposed.

-Live in the salty waters of the lower Chesapeake Bay
+Lives in the salty waters of the lower Chesapeake Bay.

-Use their tentacles to capture plankton and other tiny particles, then sweep the food into their mouth
+The sea cucumber uses its tentacles to capture plankton and other tiny particles, then sweeps the food into its mouth.

 Sea cucumbers spawn by releasing eggs and sperm into the water, where the eggs are fertilized.
 During spawning, sea cucumbers develop a cobra-like appearance, with their front end raised up from the bottom.
 Larvae spend several weeks floating in the water.
 They eventually settle to the bottom and morph into tiny juveniles.
 Juveniles take several years to grow to their adult size.
 Sea cucumbers can live up to eight years.